For Generated Text, Is NLI-Neutral Text the Best Text?: Conclusion

 \section{Conclusion}

-Using NLI as a mechanism for choosing among possible generations can be a productive way to imbue text generation systems with something more like System 2-style reasoning.
+While the use of an iterative NLI task during generation is likely not practical at scale, we have shown that, as a proof of concept, using NLI as a mechanism for choosing among possible generations seems to be able to imbue text generation systems with a more sophisticated reasoning system \citep[analogous to the idea of using a discriminator to incorporate ``System 2'' reasoning into generative systems, as described by][]{nye2021improving}.
 In particular, maximizing neutral sentences seems most promising.
 But it also seems that, in cases where one wants to generate text with a high randomness parameter, maximizing entailments could be productive.
 Similarly, in a low randomness setting, maximizing contradictions could actually make the text better by avoiding redundancy.
-The NLI task is particularly valuable for this purpose because of its extremely wide use and abundance of pre-trained models.
+As such, this work has implications for understanding the ways in which logical relations among sentences are reflected in text generation using LLMs.